 - Direct supervisors of the driver

-- The owner of the company that employs the driver
+- The owner of the company who employs the driver

 - Any person or business that served the driver alcohol if they were found to be intoxicated at the time of the accident